mizzioisf/openhospital-client/README.md

 - unzip the downloaded file into the base directory where OpenHospital has been placed.

+### MariaDB
-In order to download and unzip mariadb:
+In order to download and unzip MariaDB:

 - Visit https://mariadb.org/download/
 - Select the Operating System: **Windows**